Salsa CRM's basic Import function gives you the ability to upload basic constituent data so you can add your new

 Advanced Import enables you to import data from other applications as well as donations, pledges, notes, custom fields and form information into both new and existing constituent records.

-If you are able to download data from your other applications straight into a .csv file, or into an Excel spreadsheet which can then be converted to a .csv file, you are able to use the Advanced Import easily.
+Download data from your other applications straight into a CSV file, or into an Excel spreadsheet which can then be converted to a CSV file.